Back to Blog

 When I am pitching to get a space, run an event or something like that I have plenty of examples of other things that I have run that have been successful.
 It is these stories that are the proof that I can deliver.

 This is a good exercise for 2 reasons.
-The first is helps you to feel more confident that you can do this.
-The second is it will help the people you are pitching to and selling your popup event or space to; to feel confident as well.
+The first is that it helps you to feel more confident that you can do this.
+The second is it will help the people you are pitching to and selling your pop-up event or space to; to feel confident as well.
 They need to have confidence in you and your ability to deliver.

 If you don't have any proof at all at the moment then I suggest you do a small version for your friends at home as practice and that will give you all sorts of interesting stories and proof to be able to deliver in the pitch meetings.
-If you are wanting to do a popup restaurant do the first version at your dinning room table at home, you want to launch an escape room do the first one in a community hall or in your spare room at home for friends.
-You just need to get going and do the simplest possible version to gin the confidence and develop the proof to be able to pitch it to other people
+If you are wanting to do a pop-up restaurant, do the first version at your dining room table at home> If you want to launch an escape room, do the first one in a community hall or in your spare room at home for friends.
+You just need to get going and do the simplest possible version to gain the confidence and develop the proof to be able to pitch it to other people.

 Start where you are

-This also brings me onto the start where you are principle.
-Most people are waiting to get the perfect version of what they want to do before they launch; which leads to them never launching and the idea remaining exactly that; just an idea.
+This also brings me to the 'start where you are' principle.
+Most people are waiting to get the perfect version of what they want to do before they launch, which leads to them never launching and the idea remaining exactly that: just an idea.

-Katie and Andrew came on our PopUp Business School events in 2016 and got inspired to start a business.
-Katie' first business was hand painted lamps but she soon changed and decided to launch an escape room.
+Katie and Andrew came on our Rebel Business School events in 2016 and got inspired to start a business.
+Katie's first business was hand-painted lamps but she soon changed her mind and decided to launch an escape room.

-For those of you who don't know an escape room is where you get looked in a room and have an hour or so to crack the puzzles and escape.
+For those of you who don't know, an escape room is where you get locked in a room and have an hour or so to crack the puzzles and escape.
 They are great fun!
 Try one!

-They took the PopUp Business School principle of start where you are and they ran their first version at the Reading Fringe Festival.
-It was a PopUp version and they just got it out there at the 2 day event and proved that it worked!
+They took the Rebel Business School principle of start where you are and they ran their first version at the Reading Fringe Festival.
+It was a pop-up version and they just got it out there at the 2 day event and proved that it worked!

-The hotel had a spare room at the front of the building they didn't actually know what to do with and they did a deal to do a 6 week PopUp trial of their idea right there and then!
+The hotel had a spare room at the front of the building that they didn't actually know what to do with, and they did a deal to do a 6-week pop-up trial of their idea right there and then!

 They traded there in Great Expectations for 6 weeks until they had earned enough profit to set up their permanent space in Reading.
-They put the deposit down and build their first game their from their profits not from debt like so many businesses do!
+They put the deposit down and built their first game there from their profits, not from debt like so many businesses do!

-Katie and Andrew just started where they were and with what resources they had and they built their way to a permanent space.
-They didn't try to jump to the end result using debt they build from where they were and they have created an incredible business.
+Katie and Andrew just started where they were and with what resources they had, and they built their way to a permanent space.
+They didn't try to jump to the end result using debt, they built from where they were and they have created an incredible business.